cap-js/cap-operator-plugin/README.md

 5. After filling all the design-time information in `values.yaml`, run `cds build`.
 The final chart will be generated in the `gen` folder within your project directory.

 > Note: If you are adding the basic chart folder using the `cds add cap-operator` command, do not modify the `values.schema.json` file.
 The templates injected automatically during `cds build` are tightly coupled with the structure in `values.schema.json`.
 If schema changes are needed, use option `--add-with-templates` to add the templates folder and adjust them accordingly.

+> [!CAUTION]
+> ### Experimental
+> To add a chart folder with the values.yaml prefilled with the design-time deployment details from the mta and mta extensions, use:
+>```sh
+> cds add cap-operator --add-with-mta <mta-yaml-file-path> --add-with-mta-extensions <mta-ext-yaml-file-path>
+>```
+> If you have multiple mta extensions, you can pass them as a comma-separated string in the order that they should be merged.

 ## Support, Feedback, Contributing